Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Theoretical background

 As was shown in \cite{blaizot2018quantum}, in the semiclassical approximation, which relies in particular on the fact that $\mathcal{D}(r,y)$ is peaked around $y=0$, Eq.~(\ref{Lindblad-map}) yields the following Fokker-Planck equation:

 where

 satisfying the Einstein relation.
+It is worth to note that in deriving Eq. (\ref{Fokker}) from the Lindblad equation (\ref{Lindblad-map}), the operator $\mathcal{L}_4$ was not included.
+As mentioned above, ${\mathcal{L}}_4$ is intrinsically subdominant and unnecessary to warrant positivity in the SC approximation.

 It can be shown that the steady state solution of Eq.~(\ref{Fokker}) is a Gibbs-Boltzmann distribution.
 This is also the case for the quantum dynamics as described by Eq.~(\ref{Lindblad-map}), but with an effective temperature differing slightly from the real medium temperature.\footnote{See \cite{Delorme:2024rdo} for a discussion of the equilibrium properties associated to the QME.}